 The College expresses no opinion and makes no representations that a placement site is a safe and adequately supervised work environment for employment or that a student is qualified to perform work at a placement site, outside of an academically-approved placement.
 The College assumes no responsibility for providing insurance for students against harm suffered or for liability incurred as a result of employment outside of an academically-approved placement.
 Such insurance and any liability resulting from such employment are the responsibility of the student and the employer.
 The College reserves the right to change a student's placement if, in the College's sole discretion, it determines that a student's outside employment at a placement site interferes with or compromises the educational goals of the academically-approved placement.

 The College provides a copy of this policy and a Student Employer Acknowledgment and Release form to each placement site.
 Students seeking employment outside an academically-approved placement at a placement site are responsible for obtaining a signed Acknowledgement and Release from the placement site.
 In addition, students registering for academically-approved placements are required to sign an Acknowledgment and Release agreeing to this policy.
 Students under the age of eighteen must provide the College with an Acknowledgment and Release signed by their parents or legal guardians.
-These Acknowledgments and Releases will be maintained in students' permanent records in the Office of the Registrar.
+These Acknowledgments and Releases will be maintained in students' permanent records in the Office of Academic Records and Registration.